Schenectady city council members make amendments to proposed 2021 budget

 SCHENECTADY, N.Y.
-(NEWS10) – On October 1st, Schenectady City Mayor, Gary McCarthy, presented his $87,487,008 budget for 2021.
+(NEWS10) — On October 1, Schenectady Mayor Gary McCarthy presented his $87,487,008 budget for 2021.
 The budget includes potentially cutting 67 city jobs.
 Residents are expected to see an increase in their waste collection fees and a 2.8% property tax hike.

 “I would love it if we could get a reduction in the tax increase, but we also have to recognize that these are unprecedented times.
 We are still crunching numbers…we might get close to a 1% tax increase, and that is how they worked out toward the end of this meeting, but were still going over those numbers,” says city councilwoman Leesa Perazzo.